Two new London Underground stations open south of the Thames

 She had taken the last train from her local station to London Liverpool Street and walked six miles across the capital to be ready for the 5.28am departure: first stop, Nine Elms.

-Battersea Power Station and Nine Elms are the first new stations on the capital’s Underground this century – and the first additions to the Northern Line since the Clapham Common to Morden extension was unveiled in 1926.
+Battersea Power Station and Nine Elms are the the first additions to the Northern Line since the Clapham Common to Morden extension was unveiled in 1926.

 “It’s just going to change my life,” said John Baloro, a city accountant who lives two minutes’ walk from the new Battersea Power Station Tube stop.
 “I normally take about two buses to get to work and now being able to get to the City in 15 minutes is amazing.